puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 make the changes necessary to bring the system in line with the desired state you described.
 The fact that centralized control is built in from Puppet's foundations makes monitoring and compliance much easier.
-Puppet also offers orchestration features that allow you to coordinate changes across
+Puppet also offers orchestration features that allow you to coordinate changes across multiple systems involved in an application.

 **Puppet is community driven.** Joining the [Puppet community](https://puppet.com/community) means you can benefit from the